20% OFF 6 months of Helium 10

 • You should strictly print the barcodes with black ink.
 Colored inks do not perform well under various climate and transit conditions.

-• Ensure you use a removable adhesive so customers can easily rip off the labels after the delivery.
+• Use a removable adhesive so customers can easily rip off the labels after the delivery.

-What is the best printer type for Amazon FBA labels?
+What is the Best Printer for Amazon FBA Labels?

-You can easily use this device to print FNSKU labels or any other labels like expiration dates, this side up, choking hazard, etc. DYMO 450 is one of the great printers in terms of affordability and quality.
+You can easily use this device to print FNSKU labels or other labels like expiration dates or informative labels (this side up, choking hazard, etc.).
+The DYMO 450 is one of the best printers for Amazon FBA products in terms of affordability, reliability and quality.
+This thermal printer costs anywhere from $95 to $190 depending on where you buy—be sure to shop around for a good deal.

 ROLLO Label Printer

-We highly recommend this printer if you want a handy and fast device that prints both shipping and FNSKU labels.
-If you are a big seller who ships a considerable amount of inventory, then ROLLO should be your next purchase.
+We highly recommend the ROLLO printer if you want a handy and fast device that prints both shipping and FNSKU labels.
+If you are a big seller who ships a considerable amount of inventory, this printer should be your next purchase.

 • Always consider printing your labels in a complete set.
 Since each label is highly unique, you should avoid copying, modifying, or reusing the labels.

-• The ideal size of your labels should be – 1 ⅓ x 4 inches.
+• The ideal FBA label size of your labels should be – 1 ⅓ x 4 inches.

 • Avoid affixing your labels on the corners, sides, or across the seam.
 Instead, find a flat surface that can easily accommodate the entire label without any bends.